robig/stlab/readme.txt

 == StLab 0.2
 * saving window size and positions
 * added preset list window
-* implemented loading saving of single presets
+* implemented loading and saving of single presets
 * implemented switching preset: click on the display to enter the preset number to switch to
 * implemented update check using sourceforge rss feed
 * fixed knob range: max value is 100